POSEIDON-SCRIPTS/Documentation/scripts/pos-metabolism/exports/server.md

                     stress = 0
                 })

-                TriggerClientEvent('pos-notification:send', id, {
-                    type = 'info',
-                    message = 'A new day has begun.
-You feel refreshed!'
+                TriggerClientEvent('POS-Core:notify', id, 'POS-Metabolism', 'A new day has begun.
+You feel refreshed!', 'info', 5000) end
-                })
-            end
         end